Iraqi polls open in first elections since victory over IS

-BAGHDAD (AP) — Polls have opened across Iraq in the first national election since the declaration of victory over the Islamic State group.
+BAGHDAD (AP) — Polls opened across Iraq on Saturday in the first national election since the declaration of victory over the Islamic State group.

 The vote — the fourth since the 2003 U.S.-led overthrow of Saddam Hussein — will be conducted electronically for the first time to reduce fraud.
 Polling centers have been set up for many of the country’s 2 million people who remain displaced by the war against IS.